ShannonIanthe/BCS-Algorithms/03_react/block02/description.md

 Refactor the eCommerce clone you did in the previous block to use props.

-You should now use the Main, List and Item pattern with the list of products.
+You should now use the Main/List/Item pattern which will be App/ProductsList/SingleProduct components for the lists of products.

-Declare the list of products in Main and pass it to List.
+Declare the list of products in App and pass it to ProductsList.

-Loop in List and for each iteration render the product in Item.
+Loop in ProductsList and for each iteration render the product in SingleProduct.

 > Optional with props or `useContext`